 Fireworks are a great way for celebrating events, and can be enormous fun for all of the family.
-However, one member who may not be so pleased is your pet.
+However, one member who may not be so enamoured is your pet.

-Cats and dogs have no understanding of fireworks.
-Things such as bright flashes and loud noises may spook animals of even the most relaxed dispositions.
+Cats and dogs have no understanding of what’s going on, and things such as bright flashes and loud noises may spook animals of even the most relaxed dispositions.
 This will manifest itself in scared or stressed behaviour such as attempting to run away, toileting in the house, refusing to eat, destructiveness and trembling.

 It doesn’t have to be this way though and by ignoring the problem, such behaviours can manifest year on year.
 Thankfully, there are things you can do in the weeks building up to the event to reduce your pet’s distress during this time, and build up their tolerance to loud noises and flashes.

 While this may sound complicated, in its simplest terms systematic desensitisation therapy essentially means using repeated, progressive exposure to sources of stress to develop familiarity and help them to cope better.
 This technique works best for dogs and you can purchase dedicated CDs of firework noises which are played to your dog over a gradual period of time whilst increasing the intensity of the sounds.
 You should begin the training around six weeks prior to a major event to ensure the best results.